 #20: Retro Finger-Wave Mohawk

-Joining two iconic styles, the mohawk and the finger waves, this pixie is distinctively fabulous.
+Joining two iconic styles, the mohawk and short finger waves, this pixie is distinctively fabulous.
 The mohawk gives it a rocker glam feel, while the finger waves channel retro vibes.
 The wet finish creates a sculpted finish that boosts the sophistication of the hybrid coif.

 #21: Shiny Stacked Buns